Dreaming381/Latios-Framework-Documentation/Core/Automatic Dependency Management Errors.md

 executing before the next system starts running, or else the cleanup process won’t have a chance to run.
 In these situations, you will have to provide the `JobHandles` or declare access was exclusive to the main thread manually.

+### Accessing Inside OnCreate() of a System Created Later

+Dependency tracking starts on the first `OnUpdate()` call of any system in the World.
+Prior to that, you can add collection components on the main thread without having to clear tracking or dependencies.
+But if you create systems after this point, you will need to manually clear dependencies using `UpdateCollectionComponentMainThreadAccess<T>()`, as the `state.Dependency` property isn’t handled correctly inside `OnCreate()`.